Visual Place Recognition: A Tutorial: Challenges and common ways of addressing them

 Besides leveraging descriptor similarities $\mathbf{S}$ \textit{between} the database and query sets, \textbf{intra-database and intra-query similarities $\mathbf{S}^{DB}$ and $\mathbf{S}^Q$}, i.e., descriptor similarities \textit{within} the database and query sets, can be used to improve performance.
 For example, in~\cite{Schubert2021b}, the intra-set similarities $\mathbf{S}^{DB}$ and $\mathbf{S}^Q$ are used in combination with $\mathbf{S}$ and sequence information to formulate a factor graph that can be optimized to refine the similarities in $\mathbf{S}$.
 In this graph, the intra-set similarities are used to connect images within the database or query sets that are likely to show the same or different places due to a high or low intra-set similarity.
 For example, let us suppose that the $l$-th query image has high similarities $s_{il}$ and $s_{jl}$ to the $i$-th and $j$-th database images.
 Let us further suppose that the similarity $s_{kl}$ to the $k$-th database image is low, although the $i$-th, $j$-th and $k$-th database images have high intra-database similarities $s_{ij}^{DB}$, $s_{ik}^{DB}$ and $s_{jk}^{DB}$.
 The graph optimization then detects that the similarity $s_{kl}$ between the $k$-th database image and the $l$-th query image is also likely to be high.

 Methods such as experience maps \cite{Churchill2013} and co-occurrence maps \cite{Johns2013} can be used in cases where the robot \textbf{frequently revisits the same places}.
-These methods continually observe each place and create a descriptor every time the appearance changes.
+These ``memory-based'' methods continually observe each place and create a descriptor every time the appearance changes.
 During a comparison of a new query descriptor with this aggregated ``map'', only one descriptor of a similar condition needs to be matched to recognize the place, reducing the need for condition-invariant descriptors\ifarxiv~\cite{molloy2020intelligent}\fi.
+Several approaches go beyond these memory-based techniques by modeling spatiotemporal dynamics to forecast feature persistence~\cite{rosen2016towards}, expected outdoor conditions~\cite{linegar2015work}, or map occupancy~\cite{krajnik2017fremen}.

-In the case of robot localization with known places (i.e., each visited query place is guaranteed to be in the database and no exploration beyond this mapped area is performed), VPR can benefit from \textbf{place-specific classifiers}, which can improve accuracy with reduced map storage or retrieval time\ifarxiv~\cite{gronat2013learning,McManus2014,keetha2021hierarchical}\fi.
+In the case of robot localization with known places (i.e., each visited query place is guaranteed to be in the database and no exploration beyond this mapped area is performed), VPR can benefit from \textbf{place-specific classifiers}, which can improve accuracy with reduced map storage or retrieval time~\citemore{mcmanus2015learning}{gronat2013learning,McManus2014,keetha2021hierarchical}.
 A similar approach is to train a deep learning-based \textbf{place classifier} that directly outputs a place label for a given image\ifarxiv~\cite{Weyand2016,HussainiRAL2022ICRA2022}\fi, or to create environment-specific descriptors\ifarxiv~\cite{Neubert22}\fi.
 Another direction is to exploit known place types for place type matching to limit the number of potential matches between the database and query set \cite{sunderhauf2015performance}.
 For example, instead of searching through all database images, if the query image was taken in a forest, such semantic categorization constrains the database images to only those that were also taken in a forest.